How To Add Charts And Graphs To WordPress

 To learn how to create, save and publish data to a Visualizer chart or graph using Google Spreadsheet, see the article below:

-Depending on the chart or graph type you’ve selected, the plugin displays various customization settings and options …
+Depending on the chart or graph type you’ve selected, the plugin displays a range of customization options and settings …

-Visualizer gives you total control over your chart or graph, and updates your display in real time …
+Visualizer gives you complete control of your chart or graph, and updates your display in real time …

 - General Settings – Configure chart title settings, font styles, tooltip, and legend.